Last verified April 2026By @jamiesfinance

 The dummy account strategy

-You should never switch your main bank account — this carries much worse credit score implications.
+You should never switch your main bank account, as this carries much worse credit score implications.
 Instead, create a dummy account that exists solely for the purpose of switching.

 1